VittoNico/Random_network_analysis/README.md

 ```

 # Stage 1: Network Creation
-Now that all the packages are installed we can procede to the creation of the network.
-The package Igraph can provides different types of random networks.
-For this script we will utilize the erdos.renyi.game.
-In case you prefer at the beginning to have at your disposal a network that remain constant you can provide a seed for reproducibility.
+Now that all the packages are installed, we can proceed to the creation of the network.
+The package Igraph can provide different types of random networks.
+For this script, we will use the erdos.renyi.game.
+In case at the beginning you prefer to have at your disposal a network that remains constant, you can provide a seed for reproducibility.
 ```R
 # Set a seed for reproducibility.
 You can choose a number of your preference
 set.seed(106)